HPinES-Tech/MEL-Software/README.md

 This warning section will be removed once we move onto a stable release.

 # Testing
-This is all the following Android devices and computers that we have tested on.
+This is all the following Android devices and computers that we have tested on, and what version of MEL and MCPE did we test it on.

 - Androids:
   - Nothing Phone (2a)